joelberkeley/words/guides/idris-neovim.md

-# Setting up Idris interactive editing with Neovim
+# How to set up interactive editing for Idris with Neovim

 _How to set up interactive editing in Neovim for Idris 2 on Ubuntu_